YuraLitvinov/edid-inject-for-fedora-wayland/README.md

 For this you need monitor-get-edid, monitor-parse-edid and aforementioned AW EDID Editor.
 Command order:
 1. sudo dnf install monitor-edid
-2. monitor-get-edid > name-of-your-choice'.bin # Without apostrophes!
+2. monitor-get-edid > 'name-of-your-choice'.bin # Without apostrophes!
 Or with them, but to the very end!
 3. cat <name-of-your-choice>.bin | monitor-parse-edid # This command should output
 	Name: W2242
 EISA ID: GSM5678